How to Speed Up a Squarespace Website (2026 Guide) – 13 Easy Fixes

 Temporary redirects (302) can be helpful during changes, but too many can cause a series of redirects, making your site load slower.
 This way, you improve user experience since links go directly to the right pages and make your site faster.

-9. Enable Ajax Loading Option in Version 7.0
+10. Enable Ajax Loading Option

 Make Your Website Load Faster on All Devices